Legislative districts of Cotabato

 The legislative districts of Cotabato are the representations of the province of Cotabato in the various national legislatures of the Philippines.
 The province is currently represented in the lower house of the Congress of the Philippines through its first, second, and third congressional districts.

 The provinces of South Cotabato (including the province of Sarangani and the highly urbanized city of General Santos), and Maguindanao (including the independent component city of Cotabato) and Sultan Kudarat last formed part of the province's representation in 1967 and 1972, respectively.

+Since 2022, the legislative districts excludes municipalities from the Special Geographic Area of Bangsamoro.